 Content of an Environmental Audit report Section of this report Details and expertise of independent ECO and author of this audit report.
 Project team Declaration that the independent auditor is independent.
 Project team Scope and the purpose of environmental audit report.
-Section 1.1 Methodology adopted in preparing the environmental audit report.
-Section 3.1 Evaluation of the ability of the EMPr, and in the case of a closure activity, the closure plan to sufficiently: 1.
-Provide for continued avoidance, management, and mitigation of environmental impacts and at closure.
+Section I.I Methodology adopted in preparing the environmental audit report.
+Section 3.1 Evaluation of the ability of the EMPr, and in the case of a closure activity, the closure plan to sufficiently: Provide for continued avoidance, management, and mitigation of environmental impacts and at closure.
 Section 5.2 Ensure compliance with EA, EMPr and, in the case of a closure activity, the closure plan.
 Description of any assumptions, uncertainties, or gaps in knowledge.
 Section 1.2 Description of any consultation process undertaken for this audit report.
-Section 6 A summary and copies of comments received during any consultation process.
-Section 6.1 Communications register Any other information requested by the competent authority.
+Section 6 A summer and accion of comments received during any consultation are Section 6.1 A summary and copies of comments received during any consultation process.
+Communications register Any other information requested by the competent authority.
 Section 6.1